Clan MacLaren: 15th and 16th century Traditions

-The Civil War and Jacobite Risings
+The Civil War Tradition

-During the Scottish Civil War the Clan MacLaren fought for James Graham, 1st Marquis of Montrose, in support of Charles I of England at the Battle of Inveraray,Battle of Inverlochy (1645), Battle of Auldearn, Battle of Alford and the Battle of Kilsyth.
+During the Scottish Civil War the Clan MacLaren fought for James Graham, 1st Marquis of Montrose, in support of Charles I of England at the Battle of Inverlochy (1645), Battle of Auldearn, Battle of Alford and the Battle of Kilsyth.

 In 1689 the Clan MacLaren again fought for the Stuart cause, this time under John Graham, 1st Viscount Dundee, at the Battle of Killiecrankie.